Botanical Ingredient

 Traditional Uses

-• Greek and Roman remedy for bites, stings, and skin irritation
+• Traditionally used in Greek and Roman herbal preparations for skin

 Key Properties